-NSIP is an acronym for Neighborhood Street Improvement Program.
+CSMP is an acronym for City Street Maintenance Program.
 It is a yearly program designed to keep all of the city's streets operational by making repairs and improvements to 20% of the city's roadways each year.
 By administering improvements or maintenance to 20% of the City's roadways each year, the city can insure that every street is properly maintained within the city.
-This year is the 29th Neighborhood Street Improvement Program (NSIP 29).

 How does the City decide which 20% of streets will receive maintenance every year?

 The City’s Pavement Management System (PMS), is a computerized database system that allows the City to record, track and predict maintenance on each street or section of street in the City.
 The most important component of the PMS is the inspection, rating and recording of the condition of all streets in the community.
 Each street or segment is assigned a numerical ranking, or pavement condition index (PCI) from 0 (worst) to 100 (best) of the condition of the roadway pavement, and is based on the distresses of the pavement that are visible to the inspector.
 Such distresses can include roughness, cracking (alligator, block, longitudinal, etc.), rutting, potholes, bleeding, shoving, corrugations and other conditions caused by pavement distress.
 To obtain the most up to date condition of the City’s streets, every street is inspected by Public Works staff annually and rated utilizing the nationally accepted PCI rating system.

 In addition to utilizing the updated, current PCI rating for each street being proposed for maintenance, streets with lower traffic volumes and/or little development are sometimes replaced in favor of higher-volume streets in more developed areas.
 The program also tries to minimize the amount of travel between streets for the maintenance crews, which maximizes production rates for both Contractors and the City’s own staff.